-Parameter Description Function List Functions Image: Scale_y Image: Scale_y Image: Scale_y Image: Skew Image: Night: Sky: Pa Image: N you don't.
+Parameter Description Function List Functions Image: Scale_x Scale_y Angle_z Skew Night_Sky: Pa Image: N don't.
 Display Toolbar The Display toolbar allows you to modify how the editing area is displayed.
 You can hide the grid, disable the synchronization with the current frame, reset the zoom level and normalize the function display by stacking them one over the other to compare them regardless of their value range.
 Current Frame Displays the current scene frame.
 Selected Keyframe Value Displays the value of the selected keyframe.
 Display Advanced Parameter Values Displays the Projection, Bias, Tension and Continuity parameters to adjust the curve around the selected keyframe.
-Keyframe, Velocity and Inter- polation Options This toolbar lets you add and delete keyframes, adjust the velocity curve, adjust the segments to motion or stop-motion keyframes and set the velo- city to create steps instead of a constant progression.
-Function Types This toolbar lets you click on the different function types to enable or disable all the listed functions of that type.
+Keyframe, Velocity and Inter- polation Options This toolbar lets you add and delete keyframes, adjust the velocity curve, adjust the segments to motion or stop-motion keyframes and set the velocity to create steps instead of a constant progression.
+Function Types This toolbar lets you click on the different function types to enable or disable a the listed functions of that type.
 Value Scale Displays the value range for the displayed editing area.
-It can be referenced to know the value of a keyframe.
+It can be referenced t know the value of a keyframe.
 Selected Keyframe The selected keyframe is displayed in red.
 When selected, the keyframe values are displayed in the corresponding fields.
-Bezier Handles Bezier Function Curve The thin line going from keyframe to keyframe is the actual curve.
+Bezier Handles The Bezier handles let you adjust the ease in and ease out of each keyframe.
+The more the handle is pulled out horizontally, the slower the animation will be.
+The more the handle is pulled out vertically, the faster the animation will be.
+Function Curve The thin line going from keyframe to keyframe is the actual curve.
 The section of a curve located between two keyframes is called a segment.
 Frame Scale The Frame Scale displays the frame range for the displayed editing area.
 It can be referenced to know the current frame of a keyframe.